FAQ

 Q: Who exactly is this camp for?

-A: All-Abilities Camp is for children and youth with physical, cognitive, intellectual and sensory processing disabilities.
-We do welcome siblings without disabilities to camp, in support of their siblings with additional needs.
+A: All-Abilities Camp is for youth and young adults with physical, cognitive, intellectual and sensory processing disabilities.
+We do welcome siblings without disabilities to camp who are in the same age bracket, in support of their siblings with additional needs.

 Q: My child has a lot of extra needs.
 What are you able to support?